ethyca/fides/docs/fides/docs/ui/datastores.md

 | Testing Status | Filter stores by the result of their last test: Passed, Failed, or Untested. |
 | Status | Filter datastores by status: Active or Disabled. |

+## Create a new datastore

 ## Testing datastores

 Each configured datastore includes an option to `Test` its connection.
-Fidesops will record the last tested time to the datastore's card, and update the current connection status.
+Fides will record the last tested time to the datastore's card, and update the current connection status.

 `Green` connections have passed their most recent test.